tone77777/hardware_musicbox_analogue_vu_meter/README.md

 A hardware-based VU (Volume Unit) meter project for audio visualization using analogue components and a Raspberry Pi.

+## NOTE
+The pi zero through pcp is currently expecting the executable to be at scripts/vu - so the next time you upload this you might have to change that.

 ## Overview

 This project implements a VU meter that displays audio levels using analogue hardware components, controlled by software running on a Raspberry Pi.
 The VU meter provides real-time visual feedback of audio input levels.